ghc-proposals/ghc-proposals/proposals/0000-overloaded-bracket.rst

 Richard observes that ``Language.Haskell.TH.Lib.Internal.numTyLit`` calls ``fail`` from the ``Q`` monad.
 This call to ``fail`` can be replaced with a call to ``error``.
 It will still be executed at compile-time but with a potentially slightly worse error message.
+The alternative is to also add this effect to the ``Quote`` type class.

 Other Effects
 .............